coppercash/Writing/_posts/2016-01-20-Clever-Gifts.md

 # Clever Gifts

-Day by day, it is getting closer to the Spring Festival.
+Each day brings us closer to the Spring Festival.

-Every time for such significant traditional holidays, our company presents us with something as gifts.
+At every significant traditional holiday, our company presents us with some kind of gift.

-Yesterday they had our gifts dispensed to us, which consists of a vacuum cup, a bolster and several bags of nuts.
-The interesting thing is that we also have draw-bar boxes as packaging for all the other things.
+Yesterday they dispensed our gifts to us, which consisted of a vacuum cup, a bolster and several bags of nuts.
+The interesting thing is that we also had trolley luggages as packagings for all the other things.

-The Spring Festival vacation always involves a lot of travel, during which a draw-bar box is necessary and convenient.
-Moreover, without it, it will be a trouble for us to bring the other goods back home.
+The Spring Festival vacation always involves a lot of travel, during which a trolley luggage is pratical and convenient.
+Moreover, without it, it would be troublesome for us to bring the other gifts back home.

-Like last time, we had two cartons of fruit as gifts.
-They were pretty heavy, so if someone lived far, they'd better have a friend as assistance to bring that fruit home.
+Like last time, we received two cartons of fruit as gifts.
+They were pretty heavy, so if someone lived far away, they'd better have a friend to assist them in bringing that fruit home.

-Although I don't know whose idea is this, I appreciate these thoughts for their preparing the gifts.
+Although I don't know whose idea this is, I appreciate them for taking the time to prepare these gifts.

 ---